carlosomarpabon/Photo-Album/README.md

 # What does the code do?
 This console app will ask the user for an album Id that when entered will query a [SERVICE](https://jsonplaceholder.typicode.com/photos) and return the relevant photo information for that album.

+# How to run
+Open the .sln file with Visual Studio and hit run.
+Dependencies should be downloaded automatically.